 An impartial and appropriate factual record will be drafted by the investigating agency.
 The EEO Investigator will solicit declarations from the involved parties and document evidence to compile an accurate record of the claims.
 From this record, a third-party will determine findings on the claims made by the aggrieved party.
 An appropriate factual record is defined as one that allows a reasonable fact finder to draw conclusion on whether discrimination occurred.

-Once CBP completes the investigation, it will provide the Complainant with an electronic copy of the investigation and with 15 days to review and make a request to supplement the investigate file.
-After the 15 day review period, the election notice is sent to the complainant letting them know they have 30 days (from receipt of the election notice) in which to either request a hearing and decision from an EEOC Administrative Judge, or request an immediate final decision from the agency.
+Once CBP completes the investigation, it will provide the Complainant with an electronic copy of the investigative file (IF) along with the election notice.
+Complainant will get 15 days (from receipt of the IF) to review and make a request to supplement the IF and 30 days (from receipt of the election notice) to either request a hearing and decision from an EEOC Administrative Judge, or request an immediate final decision from the agency.